-In the first place, you or I do NOT deserve God’s forgiveness we deserve his wrath.
-Yet God in his loving mercy covers us with grace.
-So, if we expect to be forgiven for “OUR” wrongs we must forgive “OTHERS” wrongs as well.
+In the first place, you do NOT deserve God’s forgiveness you deserve his wrath.
+Yet God in his loving mercy covers you with grace.
+If you expect to be forgiven for “YOUR” wrongs you must forgive “OTHERS” wrongs as well.

 For those of us who have been abused by another…it’s so important that we realize that we are talking about FORGIVENESS, not JUSTIFYING our abuser’s behaviors, and not allowing that person to keep hurting us.

-We can place our boundaries.
-But we MUST forgive them.
-In not doing so it is against the word of God first and foremost, and it’s also allowing them to live rent-free in our minds.
+You can place your boundaries.
+But you MUST forgive them.
+In not doing so it is against the word of God first and foremost, and it’s also allowing them to live rent-free in your minds.

 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 1 John 1:9

-3. What Does the Bible Say About Forgiveness: Forgiveness Gives Us the Freedom to Move Forward
+3. Forgiveness Gives you the Freedom to Move Forward

-Sadly many of us are held in bondage and chained like a prisoner due to bitterness, resentment, revenge, and anger.
+Sadly many are held in bondage and chained like a prisoner due to bitterness, resentment, revenge, and anger.
 All of these issues, however, can be summed up in ONE word…UNFORGIVENESS.

-Unforgiveness will hold You and I, hostage, as long as we allow it to do so and this is an area that Satan will use against us time and time again because it’s a weak spot for many, myself included.
+Unforgiveness will hold you, hostage, as long as you allow it to do so and this is an area that the lies of Satan will use against you time and time again because it’s a weak spot for many, myself included.

-Why is it so hard to forgive another who wrongs us?
-Years can pass by yet we’re still holding a grudge.
-It’s important to realize that hard as it can be sometimes to admit this is OUR PRIDE…simple as that.
+Why is it so hard to forgive another who wrongs you?
+Years can pass by yet you are still holding a grudge.
+It’s important to realize that hard as it can be sometimes to admit this is YOUR PRIDE…simple as that.

 But God says to forgive one another because the ultimate payment of sins was purchased in the sacrifice of God’s perfect Son.

-To put it another way, You and I are recipients of complete forgiveness, so we must do the same.
-When we do this, You and I will finally recognize we are the ones who are set free.
+To put it another way, You are a recipient of complete forgiveness, so you must do the same.
+When you do this, You will finally recognize you are the one set free.

 In all honesty, unforgiveness is like the game you play with the rope to see who can hang on the longest.
-Due to bitterness, resentment and our pride, we hold on to the rope tightly, pulling it by refusing to let go.
+Due to bitterness, resentment, and pride, you hold on to the rope tightly, pulling it by refusing to let go.

 That being said, who is the one usually left standing at the end of the game?
 The one who chooses to let go.

-While we do choose to play the game, we are a prisoner of the emotional war, further hurting ourselves the longer we hold on.
+While you choose to play the game, you are a prisoner of the emotional war, further hurting yourself the longer you hold on.

 When we let go we will realize there is sweet Freedom in Forgiveness and surrender.

-So, if we know we should forgive others, what stands in the way?
-I personally believe it’s our human nature of wanting to justify the wrongs done towards us.
+So, if you know you should forgive others, what stands in the way?
+It’s your human nature of wanting to justify the wrongs done to you.

-Surrendering anger is a process by solely relying on God’s strength to soften our hearts to do so.
-Our human nature quickly forgets about the forgiveness we receive yet we want to rush to condemn others.
+Surrendering anger is a process of solely relying on God’s strength to soften your heart to do so.
+Your human nature quickly forgets about the forgiveness you receive yet you want to rush to condemn others.

-If you and I are living according to self, our fleshly desires will hinder our prayers.
-If we are not putting the needs of others above our own what does that say about us?
+If you are living according to yourself, your fleshly desires will hinder your prayers.
+If you are not putting the needs of others above your own what does that say about you?

-When we go to God in prayer, our first priority should be God’s will.
+When you go to God in prayer, your priority should be God’s will.
 The second should be the needs of others.
-How can we expect God to pour His blessings on us if we are harboring hatred and bitterness toward others?
+How can you expect God to pour His blessings on us if you are harboring hatred and bitterness toward others?

 And Jesus answered them, “Have faith in God.
 Truly, I say to you, whoever says to this mountain, ‘Be taken up and thrown into the sea,’ and does not doubt in his heart, but believes that what he says will come to pass, it will be done for him.